I’ve never talked to anyone. I’m used to handling things on my own. I'm worried about getting started or being judged.

 Medication alone cannot solve all issues.
 What medication does is treat the symptoms.
 Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can help you accomplish your personal and/or relational goals.

 Medication can be effective and is sometimes needed in conjunction with therapy.
-If additional support is needed, I work closely with homeopaths and psychiatrists in the area to help you find the best fit for your needs.
+If additional support is needed, We work closely with homeopaths and psychiatrists in the area to help you find the best fit for your needs.

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, it will be different depending on the individual and the therapist.
 Please see the "play therapy" section for more information about types of play therapy and your therapist's biography for more information about their style and approach.
 Remember, as the client, you are in charge of what you want to talk about each session!

 How long will it take?